ska-telescope/developer.skatelescope.org/src/reference/vault.rst

 .. image:: images/vss-headlamp.png
   :alt: Headlamp VaultStaticSecret page

-Gitlab integration
+GitLab integration
 ******************

-We can integrate Gitlab pipelines with Vault to securely retrieve secrets or configuration files.
+We can integrate GitLab pipelines with Vault to securely retrieve secrets or configuration files.
 Those can be injected into the **job** as either **environment variables** or **files**:

 .. code-block:: yaml
-   :caption: Gitlab job using a secret as an environment variable
+   :caption: GitLab job using a secret as an environment variable

    <job>:
      stage: <stage>